-In a mixing bowl, combine 2¼ cup flour, ¼ cup sugar, salt.
+In a mixing bowl, combine 2 ¼ c flour, sugar, salt.
 Add yeast and lukewarm milk mixture.
 Combine.
 Add egg.

-Using the dough hook attachment on your mixer, knead while gradually adding in up to 1 cup flour until the dough forms a ball and pulls aways from the edges of the bowl.
+Using the dough hook attachment on your mixer, knead while gradually adding in 1 cup flour until the dough forms a ball and pulls away from the edges of the bowl.
 You can also knead by hand.

 Let dough rest for 10 minutes.
-Preheat oven to 350 degrees F.
+Preheat oven to 350 degrees.

-On a floured surface, roll out dough into a rectangle approximately 12 by 18 inches wide.
-Spread melted butter on top.
-Paint butter on top with a pastry brush and sprinkle with sugar and orange zest.
-Using a knife or pizza cutter, cut into 10 even strips.
+On a floured surface, roll out dough into a rectangle.
+Spread melted butter on top and then add diced apples.
+Combine cinnamon and sugar and sprinkle on top.
+Using a knife or pizza cutter, cut 10 strips.
 Roll and place in a baking dish or cast iron skillet.

 Turn oven off.
 Cover rolls with a damp towel and allow to rise 25 minutes.
 Remove from oven, preheat again to 350 degrees.

 Just Before Baking

 Cover rolls in ¼ cup heavy cream.
 Bake 15-20 minutes, or until slightly golden.

 Mix icing ingredients until smooth and drizzle over rolls.

 You can knead the dough by hand or in a stand mixer.
 Kneading by hand will take about 10 to 12 minutes and in a mixer it will take around 8 to 10 minutes.